-Event-based Infrastructure requires associating each DE with a folder, which is a label representing a logical repository to collect DEs into.
-Each DE has an owner, and an owner is a registered user with the proposed system.
-Hence, each DE is tied to a user, an owner of a DE can define access rights for his/her DEs for other users, and groups as read, write, and execute.
-Moreover, an owner of a folder can also specify access rights for his/her folders for other users, and groups as read, write, and execute.
+Event-based Infrastructure requires associating each DE with a folder, which is a label representing a logical repository to collect DEs into, and it stores metadata of the document with its owner information into a MySQL database as a major event with a unique DE id.
+An owner is a registered user with the proposed system.
+Hence, each DE is tied to a user, and the owner of a DE can define access rights for himself/herself, other users, and groups as read, write, and execute.
+Moreover, an owner of a folder can also specify access rights for himself/herself, other users, and groups as read, write, and execute.
 Depend on the defined access rights for DEs and their belonging folders, our Event-based Infrastructure support users or communities to collaborate on the specified DEs.